junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Master Kong Rewards**: Sets whether Master Kong can have progression, this is a fairly lengthy chain that spans the game.

+**Silvia**: Sets whether Silvia can block progression.
+This only refers to the optional boss fight.

 **Maphorash**: Sets whether Maphorash can block progression.
 Maphorash is the highest level optional fight in the game and the Silent Tower is high requirement location.

 ### Pacing Modifiers: